XMPro/Blueprints-Accelerators-Patterns/Accelerators/Alternative Energy - Renewable View/README.md

 ## 4. Import the Application

 	* When importing the application make sure to map the data source on the import wizard to the above data stream that was imported
+	* Confirm the connections are configured correctly in the App Data tab and in each Page Data tab

 <details>
   <summary markdown="span">Expand to view screenshot</summary>